-The Children and Young People’s Commissioner in Scotland is Bruce Adamson.
+The Children and Young People’s Commissioner is Bruce Adamson.

-The Commissioner exists to be a fierce champion for the rights of all children and young people in Scotland.
-He promotes and protects your rights if you’re under 18, or up to 21 if you’re in care or have care experience.
+He promotes and protects your rights if you’re under 18, or up to 21 if you’re in care or care experienced.

-He works to make sure the laws that affect your lives are fair.
-He challenges people in power to keep promises they’ve made to you that make sure you have all you need to grow up in an environment of happiness, love and understanding.
+The Commissoner works to make sure the laws that affect your lives are fair.
+He challenges people in power to keep human rights promises they’ve made to you that make sure you have all you need to grow up in an environment of happiness, love and understanding.

 He helps you understand how valuable and important your rights are.
 That understanding means you can demand change when your rights – or the rights of others – are not being respected.